 Every goal we set and every dollar we earn is ultimately an attempt to manipulate our environment for the timely, maximized release of these feel-good chemicals.
-We want to reduce friction and eliminate fear, not for the sake of the external world, but because of how it makes us feel inside.
+We want to reduce friction and eliminate fear, not for the sake of saving the world, but because of how it makes us feel inside.
 We think happiness is a place we can arrive at or a thing we can buy.
 In truth, happiness is a strictly internal transaction.
 It is manufactured entirely within the boundaries of our own skin.

 In this internal economy, happiness is not a destination but a moving target.
 Every fear, desire, and motivation is underpinned by the precarious state of our chemical stability.
 We are hardwired to chase the next hit or suffer the withdrawal of the molecules we depend on.
 The body is a taskmaster without mercy; every thought and action is an attempt to maximize the release of these four molecules in both timing and intensity.